What is Antibiotic Resistance?

 Seeing Lavengel in action is something I have seen for myself as part of my own academic research.
 Current research is on-going to determine exactly what pathways are inhibited or destroyed by Lavengel inside different strains of bacteria.

 On top of that, it is completely natural AND safe for pets (or you) to ingest if they lick the affected area.
-It’s been shown that Lavengel is effective against a variety of pathogens known to have resistant forms, including Staphylococcus bacteria.
+It’s been shown that Lavengel is effective against a variety of pathogens known to have resistant forms, including Staphylococcus bacteria - for which it actually earned a U.S. patent.

 Continuing to improve therapeutic treatments for resistant infections is paramount to ensuring public health, and Lavengel is one more step in the right direction - especially for our furry friends!